What is UEM - unified endpoint management?

 From MDM...

 The first mobile devices introduced in the workplace were company-owned, and mobile device management (MDM) tools were developed to enable IT administrators to manage and secure these devices.
 MDM tools gave administrators total control over all features of a device.
-They could provision, enroll and encrypt devices, configure and control wireless access, install and manage enterprise apps, track the location of the devices, and lock and wipe a device if it was lost of stolen.
+They might provision, enroll and encrypt devices, configure and control wireless access, install and manage enterprise apps, track the location of the devices, and lock and wipe a device if it was lost of stolen.

 ...to MAM...